SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - Fixed updateProduct API endpoint in Django backend to correctly use data.get("name") instead of data.get["name"]

+- Added image upload functionality in ProductEditScreen with a Browse button, enabling users to select and upload product images via a dedicated uploadFileHandler.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: